students-teach-students/python-tools-for-students/CONTRIBUTING.md

 Markdown files are included in the docs using [`recommonmark`](https://recommonmark.readthedocs.io/).
 Sadly `recommonmark` does not recognize files outside of the docs root folder (`docs`).
-Not to copy files and maintain two versions, the best solution is to use `symbolic links` inside the `docs` folder which point to the `materials` folder.
+So in order not to copy files and maintain two versions, the best solution is to use `symbolic links` inside the `docs` folder which point to the appropriate file.
-In order for this to work for all operating systems, you should add a new line to `docs/refresh_symlinks.sh`, and run it to create a `symbolic links` in the `docs` folder.
+In order for this to work for all operating systems, you should add a new line to `docs/refresh_symlinks.sh`, and run it to create a `symbolic link` in the `docs` folder.
 After that you should add the `symlink` to `.gitattributes` as `symlink=file`.
 After that you can include it in any `*.rst` file as you would normally.